Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 We already talked about `--no-interactive` and `--defaults`, but `ng new` also earned a flag called `--no-create-application`.
-If you use it, the CLI will create a workspace with the NPM, TypeScript, TSLint and Angular CLI configuration, but with no application (so no `src` and `e2e` directories).
+If you use it, the CLI will create a workspace with the NPM, TypeScript, TSLint and Angular CLI configurations, but with no application (so no `src` and `e2e` directories).

 Along the same lines, a new flag called `--minimal`